1xyz/coolbeans/README.md

 Coolbeans is written in golang, it requires go1.13 or newer.
 It is recommended to use [go version manager](https://github.com/moovweb/gvm) to manage multiple go versions.

+Optionally, a Dockerfile and compose file is provided.
+This requires Docker ver 17 or newer.
+Refer [docker docs](https://docs.docker.com/) on how to install.

 ### Build & run the binary.

 The [Makefile](./Makefile) provides different target options to build and run from source.